 The magic of Paris in Spring

-What I’m trying to say is, I love a good show, and Paris Hotels put on a good one.
-Here’s a look at a few of my favorites.
+I’ve always loved a good show, and these hotels put on an exceptional one.
+Here is a look at a few of my favorite captures.

 Maison Delano

-A play on white, Maison Delano combines Parisian Haussmanian features and modern design- a classic look that uses the natural textures of wood, wool and linen to envelope the guest into a textural cocoon.
+A masterful play on white, Maison Delano blends classic Haussmannian features with sharp modern design.
+The aesthetic relies on the natural textures of wood, wool, and linen to wrap the guest in a soothing, textural cocoon.

 Découvrir le shooting